ceu-lang/ceu/docs/manual/v0.20/docs/statements/conditional.md

 ## Conditional

-The `if-then-else` statement provides conditionals in Céu:
+The `if-then-else` statement provides conditional execution in Céu:

 ```ceu
 If ::= if Exp then